-My Son Sanctuary is one of the most important cultural heritage sites in Vietnam, closely associated with the ancient Champa civilization.
-It preserves historical, religious, and architectural values of a civilization that flourished for centuries.
-Join Premier Village Da Nang as we explore the unique history, architecture, and culture of this famous heritage site in the article below.
+My Son Sanctuary, a UNESCO-recognized World Heritage Site, is a cluster of Hindu temple towers built by the Champa Kingdom in Quang Nam.
+This ancient site preserves over 1,000 years of historical, religious, and architectural value.
+Join Premier Village Da Nang as we explore the unique history, architecture, and culture of this renowned relic through the article below.

 My Son Sanctuary is a complex of ancient Hindu temples dedicated to the worship of Shiva, built between the 4th and 14th centuries in Quang Nam province.
 It was an important religious center of the Champa Kingdom, where sacred rituals were held and where kings and high-ranking religious leaders were buried.